-- 10. (1) Subject to this rule, every staff member of the Council is entitled to a housing allowance where such staff member owns and occupies a house or leases and occupies a house, unless such staff member occupies accommodation provided by the Council. - (2) A staff member that does not own a house receives a housing allowance of fifteen per cent (15%) of his or her basic monthly salary and a staff member who owns a house receives a housing subsidy of thirty percent (30%) of his or her monthly salary.
+10. (1) Subject to this rule, every staff member of the Council is entitled to a housing allowance where such staff member owns and occupies his or her house or leases and occupies a house, unless such staff member occupies accommodation provided by the Council.

+(2) A staff member that does not own a house receives a housing allowance of ten per cent of his or her basic monthly salary.

-- (3) The chief executive officer of the Council receives a housing allowance of thirty per cent (30%) of his or her basic monthly salary, but may not receive collateral for the purchasing of a house. - (4) Subject to the housing schemes contemplated in Part XII of the Act, the Council may upon application by a staff member provide collateral of twenty per cent (20%) of a staff member's annual pensionable salary where he or she purchases a house. - (5) Any outstanding debt on the collateral guarantee must be recovered from the leave gratuity or the Pension benefit (with consent of the staff member), upon resignation, retirement, death or discharge from Council. - (6) The staff member must submit proof of a bond or a lease agreement to the Human Resources Department when he or she applies for a housing allowance from the Council. - (7) An exemption from normal tax, wholly or partly, in terms of a staff member's housing benefit is subject to section 16A of the Income Tax Act, 1981 (Act No. 24 of 1981). - (8) A staff member who resides in accommodation provided by the Council must pay, where he or she occupies a residence with air-conditioning, four per cent (4%) of his or her basic monthly salary to the Council, or, where he or she occupies a residence without air-conditioning, must pay two per cent (2%) of his or her basic monthly salary to the Council. - (9) The staff member to whom accommodation is provided in terms of subrule (7) is responsible for the payment of water or electricity consumed on such premises. - (10) The Council may not deduct pension from the housing allowance offered by the Council. - (11) The housing allowance forms part of the calculation of leave gratuity.
+(3) The chief executive officer of the Council receives a housing allowance of thirty per cent of his or her basic monthly salary, but may not receive collateral for the purchasing of a house.

+(4) Subject to the housing schemes contemplated in Part XII of the Act, the Council may upon application by a staff member provide collateral of twenty per cent of a staff member's annual pensionable salary where he or she purchases a house.

+(5) The staff member must submit proof of a bond or a lease agreement to the human resources department when he or she applies for a housing allowance from the Council.

+(6) An exemption from normal tax, wholly or partly, in terms of a staff member's housing benefit is subject to section 16A of the Income Tax Act, 1981 (Act No. 24 of 1981).

+(7) A staff member who resides in accommodation provided by the Council must pay, where he or she occupies a residence with air-conditioning, four per cent of his or her basic monthly salary to the Council, or, where he or she occupies a residence without air-conditioning, must pay two per cent of his or her basic monthly salary to the Council.

+(8) The staff member to whom accommodation is provided in terms of subrule (7) is responsible for the payment of water and electricity consumed on such premises.

+(9) The Council may not deduct pension from the housing allowance offered by the Council.

+(10) Housing allowance forms part of the calculation of leave gratuity.